vrk-kpa/X-Road/doc/Manuals/ig-lb_loadbalancing-draft.md

-## Security server cluster setup -- REFACTOR

-This ansible playbook configures a master (1) - slave (n) security server cluster.
-In addition, setting up a load balancer (out of scope) is needed.

-The playbook has been tested in AWS EC2 using stock RHEL 7 and Ubuntu 14.04 AMIs running default X-Road security server installation.
-Other environments might require modifications to the playbook.

-### Prerequisites

-* One security server that acts as master
-* One or more slave security servers.
-* The slave server(s) have network access to master ssh port (tcp/22)
-* The slave server(s) have network access to master serverconf database (default: tcp/5433)
-* X-Road security server packages have been installed on each server
-    * It is not necessary to configure the servers
-    * The master server configuration is preserved, so it is possible to create a cluster using an existing security server that is already attached to an X-Road instance.
-* The control host executing this playbook has ssh access with sudo privileges on all the hosts.
-    * Ansible version >2.1 required
-    * The control host can be one of the cluster servers (e.g. the master node), but a separate control host is recommended.
-* Decide names for the cluster members and configure the nodes in the ansible inventory.
-    * See hosts/cluster-example.txt for an example (nodename parameter)
-    * Node names are related to certificate DN's, see "Set up SSL keys" for specifics
-* Change the serverconf_password in group_vars/all and preferably encrypt the file using ansible vault.
-    * The serverconf_password is used to authenticate the local connections to the serverconf database.
-The default is 'serverconf'.

 All the servers in a cluster should have the same operating system (Ubuntu 14.04 or RHEL 7).
 The setup also assumes that the servers are in the same subnet.
 If that is not the case, one needs to modify master's pg_hba.nconf so that it accepts replication configurations from the correct network(s).